amidaware/trmm-docs/docs/faq.md

 ## Linux Agent

-Why do I see?
+**Why do I see?**

 ```
 Missing code signing token
 400: Bad Request
 ```

-You must have a [paid code signing certificate](https://docs.tacticalrmm.com/code_signing/) while linux support is in the post-alpha/beta mode:
+You must have a [paid code signing certificate](https://docs.tacticalrmm.com/code_signing/) while Linux support is in the post-alpha/beta:

-- Code signing makes linux installs easy and is a benefit offered to code signing sponsors.
+- Code signing makes Linux installs easy and is a benefit offered to code signing sponsors.
 [So become a sponsor and enjoy the easy life](sponsor.md)
-- DIYer can read thru the code and....DIY.
+- DIYer can read thru the code and...
+DIY.

 This is primarily for 2 reasons:

-1. As this has been a sponsorship goal it seems only fair that those who contributed to make this a reality get early access to easy linux agent installs.
+1. As this has been a sponsorship goal it seems only fair that those who contributed to make this a reality get early access to easy Linux agent installs.
-2. We're looking for good bug reports from active users to get the linux agent into production ready code.
+2. We're looking for good bug reports from active users to get the Linux agent into production ready code.

 ## Who is Amidaware LLC?